tikv/tikv/README.md

 TiKV was originally a component of [TiDB](https://github.com/pingcap/tidb).
 To run TiKV you must build and run it with PD, which is used to manage a TiKV cluster.
 You can use TiKV together with TiDB or separately on its own.

 We provide multiple deployment methods, but it is recommended to use our Ansible deployment for production environment.
-The TiKV documentation is available on [TiKV's wiki page](https://github.com/tikv/tikv/wiki/TiKV-Documentation).
+The TiKV documentation is available on our official website [TiKV's wiki page](https://tikv.org/docs/4.0/concepts/overview/).

 ### Testing deployment